SparkofSpike/CSExtensions/README.md

 ## ❓ **FAQ (Actually no one asked)**

-**Q: Will this work on 1.16+?**
+**Q: Will this work on 1.12+/1.16+/1.20+?**
-A: Probably not.
+A: Perhaps not.
+Or if it can, then it would be considered a miracle.
 I wrote this for 1.8.8 and never tested anything else.
 If it works on newer versions, that's a happy accident.
 If it doesn't, that's expected behavior.

 **Q: Can you add [feature]?**
 A: No. Or maybe?
 I don't know.
 Lol.